 You might have heard about people getting “free” round-trip tickets using credit card points, but maybe you didn’t believe it.

 I mean, free round-trip tickets???
-There has to be a catch, right?!
-I looked into it, and to book four round-trip tickets on Alaska Airlines to Anaheim from Boise in January would cost me 60,000 miles, plus about $50 in taxes and fees.
-(I’ve done this before on Southwest Airlines, but they changed their policy so I gave it another shot with Alaska and boom!
-It worked!)
+There has to be a catch, right?
+I looked into it, and to book four round-trip tickets on Alaska Airlines to Anaheim from Boise in January would cost me 60,000 of their air miles, plus about $50 in taxes and fees.

 Turns out that if your credit is decent and you’re committed to paying off your balance every month, you really can score free flights anywhere for you and your family.
 (Doesn’t even have to be Disney.)

 Of course, there are several other credit cards that can help earn you free travel, but we found that Alaska Airlines has the best deals for this hack.

 Please note, KCL has not been compensated in any way for this article; we just wanted to help a sister out since travel is so dang expensive.

 Step 1: Sign up for an Alaska Airlines Visa credit card.